ProJensen/Active-Directory-Proxmox/Lab07-Delegated-Admin-Access/README.md

 This lab demonstrates how delegated administration can be used to assign limited support responsibilities in an Active Directory environment.

 ## Common Issues and Troubleshooting

+### Issue 1: The IT Support account cannot create a new user
+**Possible causes:**
+- The delegated permissions were not assigned correctly
+- The wrong OU was selected during delegation
+- The IT Support account was not added to the delegated group

+**Troubleshooting steps:**
+- Verify that the delegation was applied to the correct OU
+- Confirm that the IT Support account is a member of the delegated security group
+- Sign out and sign back in to refresh group membership
+- Review the delegation settings in Active Directory Users and Computers